-- 2. Defendant IIA was an institution of higher education in operation since 1916, comprised of campuses in Schaumburg, IL ("IIA-Schaumburg"), Chicago, IL ("IIA-Chicago"), and Novi, MI.
+- 2. Defendant IIA was an institution of higher education in operation since 1916 that was comprised of campuses in Schaumburg, Illinois ("IIA-Schaumburg"), Chicago, Illinois ("IIA-Chicago"), and Novi, Michigan.
 IIA offered bachelor's and associate degrees for several programs, including culinary arts, design, fashion, and media arts.
 IIA closed in December 2018. - 3.
 On March 3, 2017, Defendant DCF entered into an agreement to purchase IIA from its then-owner, Education Management Corporation ("EDMC").
-At the time of the purchase IIA, and all its campuses, were accredited by the Higher Learning Commission ("HLC"), a private, non-profit accrediting agency recognized by the United States Department of Education ("Department"). - 4.
+At the time of the purchase, IIA and all of its campuses were accredited by the Higher Learning Commission ("HLC"), a private non-profit accrediting agency recognized by the United States Department of Education ("Department"). - 4.
 On January 20, 2018, the change in ownership and control of IIA schools from EDMC to DCF and its subsidiaries became effective. - 5.
 The change in ownership and control to DCF caused HLC to remove IIA's status as an accredited institution of higher education. - 6.
-Defendants did not inform IIA students at any time after agreeing to purchase IIA that IIA campuses could lose their accreditation, and, in direct defiance of HLC's instruction, did not inform students when the loss of accreditation happened. - 7.
-For at least five months thereafter, Defendants made false and misleading representations to Named Plaintiffs and other similarly situated students regarding IIA's accreditation status, including, in widely disseminated materials, that IIA campuses "remain accredited."
-Defendants' misrepresentations violated the ICFDPA and Illinois common law.
+Defendants did not inform IIA students at any time after agreeing to purchase IIA that IIA campuses could lose their accreditation and, in direct defiance of HLC's instructions, did not inform students when the loss of accreditation occurred.

-- 8. Defendants also concealed from Named Plaintiffs and other similarly situated students for those same five months that IIA had lost its status as an accredited institution of higher education.
+- 7. For at least five months thereafter, Defendants made false and misleading representations to Named Plaintiffs and other similarly situated students regarding IIA's accreditation status, including stating in widely disseminated materials that IIA campuses "remain[ed] accredited."
+Defendants' misrepresentations violated the ICFDPA and Illinois common law. - 8.
+For those same five months, Defendants also concealed from Named Plaintiffs and other similarly situated students that IIA had lost its status as an accredited institution of higher education.
 Defendants' concealment violated the ICFDPA and Illinois common law. - 9.
-During this same five-month period, as part of its recruitment of new students, Defendants not only failed to disclose that IIA had lost its accreditation, but affirmatively represented that the school "remain[ed] accredited." - 10.
+During this same five-month period, as part of their recruitment of new students, Defendants not only failed to disclose that IIA had lost its accreditation, but also affirmatively represented that the school "remain[ed] accredited." - 10.
 Defendants did not disclose the truth to students until public reports surfaced revealing their deceptive and misleading representations regarding accreditation. - 11.
-Named Plaintiffs discovered the truth about IIA's lack of accreditation between approximately June 20, 2018 and July 10, 2018, when they returned from a break following the spring quarter in order to start the summer quarter. - 12.
-Defendants continued to make false and misleading representations after July 10, 2018, including that IIA was likely to reobtain accreditation and that credits earned since IIA lost accreditation would be deemed fully accredited once IIA's accreditation was ultimately reinstated.
-IIA's accreditation was never reinstated. - 13.
-Defendants' misrepresentations and omissions of material facts regarding IIA's lack of accreditation violate the ICFDPA and Illinois common law and have caused substantial harm to Named Plaintiffs and over 1,000 similarly situated students. - 14.
-On December 28, 2018, twenty-two days after Plaintiffs filed their complaint, IIA closed.
-Twenty-one days later, on January 18, 2019 and with the express purpose of seeking to avoid entering into bankruptcy, DCEH, IIA, and IIA-Schaumburg went into federal receivership in the Northern District of Ohio, see Digital Media Solutions, LLC v.
-South University of Ohio, LLC et al., Case No. 1:19-cv-145 (N.D.
+Named Plaintiffs discovered the truth about IIA's lack of accreditation between approximately June 20, 2018, and July 10, 2018, when they returned from a break between the end of the spring quarter and the start of the summer quarter. - 12.
+Defendants continued to make false and misleading representations after July 10, 2018, including that IIA was likely to reobtain accreditation and that credits earned since IIA lost accreditation would be deemed fully accredited once

+IIA's accreditation was ultimately reinstated.
+IIA's accreditation was never reinstated.

+- 13. Defendants' misrepresentations and omissions of material facts regarding IIA's lack of accreditation violate the ICFDPA and Illinois common law and have caused substantial harm to Named Plaintiffs and over 1,000 similarly situated students. - 14.
+On December 28, 2018, twenty-two days after Plaintiffs filed their Complaint, IIA closed.
+Twenty-one days later-on January 18, 2019-with the express purpose of seeking to avoid entering into bankruptcy, DCEH, IIA, and IIA-Schaumburg went into federal receivership in the Northern District of Ohio.
+See Dig.
+Media Sols. v.
+South Univ. of Ohio, Case No. 1:19-cv-145 (N.D.
 Ohio Jan.18, 2019) ("Receivership").